 In 2009, Switzerland adopted a white money policy.
 In 2018, Swiss banking secrecy, as a presumed support of potential tax evasion, was dropped when Switzerland joined the OECD Global Forum on Transparency and Exchange of Information for Tax Purposes.

 Nevertheless, Switzerland's competitive advantage remains intact.
 Due to its long-term political and economic stability (AAA-rating with a stable outlook), neutrality, and state-of-the-art financial services industry with an ingrained respect for privacy, Switzerland still remains the global leader for private wealth management in the new, transparent world.
-Swiss banks and independent asset managers manage over 27.5% of cross-border assets worldwide.
-In our present Covid-19 environment, Switzerland has been named the number one country to handle the coronavirus and its aftermath successfully.
+Swiss banks and independent asset managers manage around 25% of cross-border assets worldwide.
+In our present Covid-19 environment, Switzerland has been named the world's most resilient country to handle the coronavirus and its aftermath successfully.

 In times of heightened volatility and uncertainty, Switzerland is considered a safe haven for assets from investors around the world.

 In 2016, Suzan LeVine, the United States Ambassador to Switzerland in Bern at the time, sent a letter to many of the Swiss banks asking them not to shun US citizens wanting to open accounts in Switzerland.
 A few heeded her request and made it possible for American expats in Switzerland to open and maintain a Swiss bank account for regular banking activities, such as receiving salaries, making payments, mortgages etc. However, for asset management purposes, for Americans in the US and in Switzerland, Swiss banks require that a Swiss SEC-registered investment advisor is involved.